Flow Matching Beyond Kinematics: Generating Jets with Particle-ID and Trajectory Displacement Information: Results

+The AUC values of the corresponding ROC curves are shown in \autoref{tab:classifier_test_auc_scores}.
+To estimate the uncertainty of the classifier scores, five classifiers are trained for \hbb\ jets with different random seeds.
+All classifiers converge at similar performance, with the standard deviation of the AUC scores being \mbox{$\sigma_\mathrm{AUC}(H\to b\bar{b}) = \num{0.003}$}.
 The largest AUC value is obtained for \thad\ jets with an AUC of \num{0.829}, confirming again that this is the most challenging jet type for our model.
 The results of the corresponding classifier test are shown in \autoref{fig:classifier_test} in more detail.
 However, the AUC value for \thad\ jets is still well below 1, allowing us to investigate the \thad\ jets corresponding to different regions of the classifier output.
-Therefore, following Ref.~\cite{understandLimitationsOfGen}, we split the \thad\ jets into three regions, based on their weight $w = p_\mathrm{real} / p_\mathrm{fake}$ as illustrated in \autoref{fig:classifier_test_output} and \autoref{fig:classifier_test_weights}.
+Therefore, following Ref.~\cite{understandLimitationsOfGen}, we split the \thad\ jets into three regions, based on their weight $w = p_\mathrm{real} / p_\mathrm{gen}$ as illustrated in \autoref{fig:classifier_test_output} and \autoref{fig:classifier_test_weights}.
 The first region contains jets with $w > 2$, the second region contains jets with $0.5 < w < 2$, and the third region contains jets with $w < 0.5$.
-Thus, the outer regions correspond to jets that are clearly identified as either real or fake jets, while the center region contains jets where the classifier is not able to clearly distinguish them.
+Thus, the outer regions correspond to jets that are clearly identified as either real or generated jets, while the center region contains jets where the classifier is not able to clearly distinguish them.